webcore-go/webcore/docs/quickstart.md

 This will start:
 - PostgreSQL database
 - Redis cache
-- The Konsolidator API application
+- The WebCoreGo API application

 ### 2. Run Migrations